CRAZY CANVAS

 How do you stretch a stretched canvas?

-MHP Classic canvases are mounted on a stable wooden stretcher frame from sustainable forestry.
-Each stretched canvas from 30x30 cm comes with a bag of wedges.
+CRAZY CANVAS is stretched drum-tight on a sturdy wooden stretcher frame with wood from sustainable forestry.
+All canvases 40x50 cm and larger come with a bag of wedges.

 If you notice that the canvas is no longer so tight, for example after a long time or due to a large amount of paint, you can re-stretch the frame.
 To do this, place the wooden wedges in the corner slots of the frame and drive them in with a hammer until the material is tight again.
-When this is necessary and how exactly it is done is explained in detail here.
+We have some prepared some tips for you here.

 Does the canvas need to be primed?

-Our MHP Classic canvases are already primed and therefore ready to paint.
+Most of our stretched canvases are already primed and ready to paint.
 So you don't need to apply any extra coating and can start straight away.

 What colours can you use to paint a canvas?